5 Questions Every Lawyer Asks About Marketing a Law Firm

 #3 What Results Can a Law Firm Expect from SEO?

-The results that a law firm can expect from search engine optimization (SEO) vary greatly depending on the consumer and the specific SEO practices that are followed.
+The results that a law firm can expect from search engine optimization (SEO) vary greatly depending on:

-Is Search a Part of Your Customer Journey?
+Is Google Search a Part of Your Customer Journey?

 No marketing channel is a panacea.
 Although it is unlikely, there always is a possibility that search is not part of your customer journey.